Amber Mason Published September 5, 2022. Updated October 13, 2023.

 - Create botnets

-Trojan malware is malware disguised as bon-a-fide software, applications, or files to trick the user into downloading it and unknowingly giving hackers access to their computers.
+Trojan malware is malware disguised as trustworthy and bon-a-fide software, applications, or files.
+This form of malware relies on using deception to trick the user into downloading what they perceive to be a real file, app, or program, but are really fronts used to disguise the real malware.
+Trojans are most commonly found attached in malicious emails, or hidden in popups or linked on websites and are installed when the user interacts with those links or opens attachments.
 Once installed, the trojan malware can perform the action it was designed for, whether it be to damage, disrupt, steal, or inflict some other harm on your computer or network.
-Trojan malware is normally spread through malicious website downloads, direct messages, or email attachments.
-Like viruses, trojans require human interaction to be activated.
-In comparing viruses to trojans, a virus is host-dependent and self replicates, while a trojan does not.
+Like viruses, trojans require human interaction to be activated, but do not self replicate.

 Overall, trojan malware can:

 - Spy on users